LiskArchive/lips/proposals/mainnet_migration.md

 ```

    </td>
    <td>An Ed25519 public key for which the signature validation always fails.
-This value is used for the <code>generatorPublicKey</code> property of validators in the snapshot block for which no public key is contained within the history since the last snapshot block.
+This value is used for the <code>generatorPublicKey</code> property of validators in the snapshot block for which no public key is present within the history since the last snapshot block.
    </td>
   </tr>
   <tr>